CreateAccessOrg/3D-Learning-Labs/README.md

 A growing collection of free, hands-on 3D learning modules from CreateAccess.
-Each lab teaches one skill through a guided, interactive walkthrough in the browser — watch a demo, then try it yourself.
+Each lab teaches one skill through a guided, interactive walkthrough in the
+browser: watch a demo, then try it yourself.
 No installs, no accounts.

 This is the monorepo behind them: the repo root is the landing page that links out to every lab, and each module lives in its own folder under `labs/`.